-In a time when there were no smartphones, internet, and modern technologies, he imagined the wave pool of our dreams - a sophisticated, yet entertaining structure capable of bringing the joy of wave riding to landlocked territories.
+In a time when there were no smartphones, the internet, and modern technologies, he imagined the wave pool of our dreams - a sophisticated yet entertaining structure capable of bringing the joy of wave riding to landlocked territories.

 But let us not forget one small detail in Morey's prolific career.
 In 1955, Tom had an unusual experience in Disneyland as the Snow White and the Seven Dwarfs ride operator.

 So, he knew how to add an entertainment factor to his artificial surfing vision.
 The idea matured for roughly 25 years.

 In the early 1980s, the Detroit-born engineer designed a grandiose business project named Morey Boogie Land, a "wave and watersports family park concept."

 Standing Waves for All Skills and Ages